 Clusters and groups of galaxies contain a large amount of hot gas, besides galaxies and the gravitationally dominant dark matter.
-This hot X-ray emitting gas, known as the intracluster medium (ICM), represents a part of the baryonic matter of the Universe that is not associated with individual galaxies but remains trapped in the deeper gravitational potential of galaxy clusters.
+This hot X-ray-emitting gas known as the intracluster medium (ICM) represents a part of the baryonic matter of the universe that is not associated with individual galaxies but remains trapped in the deeper gravitational potential of galaxy clusters.
 Hierarchical models of structure formation have been very successful in explaining many observed properties of galaxies and galaxy clusters.
 Nevertheless, some puzzling problems remain open and unexplained.
 Models of cluster formation in which the intergalactic gas simply falls into the dark matter dominated gravitational potential well (so-called infall models) fail to reproduce all the structural properties of the local cluster population (e.g., Evrard & Henry 1991; Navarro, Frenk & White 1995; Mohr & Evrard 1997; Bryan & Norman 1998).
 There is certainly some additional physics driving ICM evolution.

-Recent X-ray observations have provided evidence for some non-gravitational heating of the diffuse, high-density baryons in the potential wells of groups and clusters of galaxies, in addition to the heating during the gravitational collapse.
-One of the first pieces of evidence was in the shape of the $L_x - T$ relation, which is steeper than the self-similar behaviour $L_x \propto T^2$ predicted in the case of gravitational processes only.
-As early as the emergence of ROSAT and Einstein data, several authors proposed that the missing element is the existence of a 'pre-heated high-entropy' intergalactic gas prior to a cluster's collapse (David, Forman & Jones 1991; Evrard & Henry 1991; Kaiser 1991; White 1991).
-Later, Ponman, Cannon & Navarro (1999) and Lloyd-Davies, Ponman & Cannon (2000) found direct evidence of an entropy excess with respect to the level expected from gravitational heating in the centre of groups.
-Ignoring the constant and logarithms, one can define the 'entropy' as $S \equiv T/n^{2/3}$ .
-The excess entropy, or equivalently the excess specific energy, flattens the density profile, decreasing the X-ray luminosity, which is proportional to the square of the density.
+Recent X-ray observations have provided evidences for some non-gravitational heating of the diffuse, high density baryons in the potential wells of groups and clusters of galaxies, in addition to the heating during the gravitational collapse.
+One of the first evidences was in the shape of the $L_x - T$ relation, which is steeper than the self-similar behaviour $L_x \propto T^2$ predicted in the case of gravitational processes only.
+As early as the emergence of ROSAT and Einstein data, several authors proposed that the missing element is the existence of a "preheated high-entropy" intergalactic gas prior to a cluster's collapse (David et al. 1991; Evrard & Henry 1991; Kaiser 1991; White 1991).
+Later, Ponman et al. (1999), and Lloyd-Davies et al. (2000) found direct evidence of an entropy excess with respect to the level expected from gravitational heating in the centre of groups.
+Ignoring the constant and logarithms, one can define the "entropy" as $S \equiv T/n^{2/3}$.
+The excess entropy, or equivalently, the excess specific energy, flattens the density profile decreasing the X-ray luminosity which is proportional to the square of the density.
 The effect is stronger in poorer clusters, where the excess energy associated with the excess entropy is comparable to the gravitational binding energy, while rich clusters, where gravity is dominant, are mostly unaffected.
-This produces a steepening of the $L_x-T$ relation.
+This produces a steepening of the $L_x - T$ relation.

-The most popular scenario to explain these thermal properties of the ICM successfully has been the 'pre-heating' scenario.
-For this scenario, the candidate processes that have been looked into are strong galactic winds driven by supernovae.
-However, Valageas & Silk (1999) showed that the energy provided by supernovae cannot raise the entropy of the intergalactic medium (IGM) up to the level required by current observations.
-The observed amount of required energy injection depends on the epoch, and values given have been in the range of 0.4-3 keV per gas particle (Navarro et al. 1995; Cavaliere, Menci & Tozzi 1997; Balogh, Babul & Patton 1999; Wu, Fabian & Nulsen 2000; Lloyd-Davies et al. 2000; Borgani et al. 2001).
-For example, Wu et al. (2000) showed that galactic winds can impart only $\leq 0.1$ keV per particle.
-Moreover, Kravtsov & Yepes (2000) estimated the energy provided by supernovae from the observed metal abundance of the ICM and found that heating only by supernovae-driven outflows requires unrealistically high efficiency.
-On the other hand, quasar outflows may be much more powerful and plausible candidates for the heating (Valageas & Silk
+The most popular scenario to successfully explain these thermal properties of the ICM has been the "preheating" scenario.
+For this scenario, the candidate processes which have been looked into are strong galactic winds driven by supernovae.
+However Valageas & Silk (1999) showed that the energy provided by supernovae cannot raise the entropy of intergalactic medium (IGM) up to the level required by current observations.
+The observed amount of required energy injection depends on the epoch, and have been in the range of 0.4 - 3 KeV per gas particle (Navarro et al. 1995; Cavaliere et al. 1997; Balogh et al.1999; Wu et al. 2000; Lloyd-Davies et al. 2000, Borgani et al. 2001).
+For example, Wu et al. (2000) showed that galactic winds can impart only ≤ 0.1 keV per particle.
+Moreover, Kravtsov & Yepes (2000) estimated the energy provided by supernovae from the observed metal abundance of ICM and found that the heating only by supernovae driven outflows requires unrealistically high efficiency.
+On the other hand, quasar outflows may be much more powerful and plausible candidates of the heating (Valageas & Silk 1999).
+Here we focus on the role of quasar outflows in this regard.